Python Virtual Environments Explained: venv vs conda vs pyenv

 | Windows support | Native | Native | Via pyenv-win (unofficial) |

-Mixing pip and conda in the same environment.
-If you're using conda, install everything you can with conda install first, then use pip install only for packages not available on conda.
-Never run conda install after pip install in the same environment — it can overwrite pip-installed packages silently.
+Mixing pip and conda.
+If you're using conda, install everything with conda install first, then pip install only for conda-unavailable packages.
+Never run conda install after pip install — it can silently overwrite pip-installed packages.

-Forgetting to activate your environment.
-You run pip install and it goes to your system Python.
-Set up your shell to show the active environment in your prompt, and consider using VS Code extensions that auto-activate environments when you open a terminal.
+Forgetting to activate.
+You run pip install and it goes to system Python.
+Set your shell to show the active env in the prompt, and use editor extensions that auto-activate.

-Not pinning Python versions in CI.
-Your app works locally with Python 3.12.4 but CI runs 3.12.1 and something breaks.
-Always specify the exact Python version in your CI config and use a .python-version file (read by pyenv, GitHub Actions, and most CI platforms).
+Not pinning Python in CI.
+Your app works with 3.12.4 locally, CI runs 3.12.1, something breaks.
+Always specify the exact version:

 - uses: actions/setup-python@v5